grumpyp/AI-Assist/README.md

 __A little example: Agents have more than 50 calls a day nowadays, they don't really have the time nor the energy to think about common problems.
 Our AI does that for you.
 We summarize everything and point you to crucial problems__

 In the history view, agents can check their history of calls.
 It also provides additional information to supervisors.
 They should be able to check team success and other details.

+## What it will do
+Verifies customer identities quickly and accurately, collects and stores user data for personalized support, provides options for routing calls to the appropriate department or employee, offers a way for customers to provide additional information or feedback during the call, allows customers to request a callback or leave a voicemail, records calls for quality assurance or compliance purposes, analyzes data using advanced APIs and algorithms, matches calls to employees based on their performance metrics, provides insights and recommendations based on data analysis, and improves accuracy and reliability over time through machine learning.

 ## How we built it
 Our database model is build with SQLalchemy based on Flask.
 Our backend also relies on Python and Flask.
 We use React with Typescript in our Frontend.
 The voice data is uploaded to as sever via FTP.